CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

     * If run the medium test cases, `data_file=${CTP_HOME}/../cubrid-testcases/medium/files` must be set.
 You can get the data file from  https://github.com/CUBRID/cubrid-testcases/tree/develop/medium/files.
     * Change `need_make_locale=<yes|no>` as you need.
 Set it to 'no' saves time.

-2. modify `scenario` path in the `test.conf`.
+2. modify the `scenario` path in the `test.conf`.
     ```
     scenario=${HOME}/cubrid-testcases/sql/_30_banana_pie_qa/issue_20399_default_ext/cases/alter_add_default.sql
     ```
-    Scenario can be a file or a folder.
-When run a test case folder, you'd better to remove the test cases that are not reproduce scenarios, so that you can reduce execution time.
+    A scenario can be a file or a folder.
 3. Run test.
     ```
     ctp.sh <sql|medium> -c ./test.conf